RyanLee-ljx/RyanLee-ljx.github.io/src/path/paper/iMTSP.md

 - A surrogate network is introduced to predict the maximum tour length based on the city assignments.
 This acts as a control variate, reducing the variance in gradient estimates and stabilizing the training process.

-The final gradient is a combination of:
+The final gradien of the parameter $\theta$ in allocation network is a combination of:

 1. The log-derivative-based gradient, adjusted by the difference between the surrogate network’s prediction and the actual maximum tour length.